tym-oao/nerium-static/README.md

 # nerium-static

-Prototype static report generator based on Python [Nerium](https://github.com/oaodev/nerium) library, [Vue.js](https://vuejs.org), and [Chartist.js](https://gionkunz.github.io/chartist-js/).
+Prototype static report generator based on PostgreSQL, [Vue.js](https://vuejs.org), and [Chartist.js](https://gionkunz.github.io/chartist-js/).

 Live example running at <https://nerium-static.ty-m.pw/>

-The included `nerium_static.py` script uses the Nerium library without the web app, and can work for any arbitrary database query you can configure access to.
+The included `cannery-result.js` script uses [`pg-db`](https://github.com/sehrope/node-pg-db), and can work for any arbitrary query against a Postgres database you have access to.
+Configure your Postgres connection by setting `DATABASE_URL` in your environment or a local `.env` file.

 The Vue app is currently quite specific to the Alpha EU revenue summary, but it would already be easy enough to create new reports under `src/components`.
 Eventually, I hope to refactor this to something more general, so that adding new reports can be metadata-driven.